 Death of a Soldier

-I wrote "In Memoriam" - "Death of a Soldier" - during the Gulf War in remembrance of a friend who died.
-I've been posting it on my blog every Memorial Day for nearly a decade.
+I wrote "In Memoriam" - "Death of a Soldier" - after the Gulf War in remembrance of a friend who died.
+I've been posting it on my blog nearly every Memorial Day for well over a decade.

 Upon reading it again, my passion for these sentiments hasn't diminished and the words of the dying soldier maintain a haunting residence in my soul.

-You might wonder what my purpose was in writing this - - is it anti-war?
-I seldom analyze my own words, they simply spill out randomly (often haphazardly).
-I suppose this merely depicts the brutal reality of death and war.
-An unwarranted death for any cause is a senseless tragedy - - and, no matter how noble the intention, so is the concept of war.
+I suppose this is merely an attempt to depict the brutal reality and futility of death and war.
+An unwarranted death for any cause is a senseless tragedy - - no matter how noble the intention.
+So is the concept of war.

 They speak of death in such casual terms, those who have never known it.
 They distort, dilute, romanticize, minimize it in ways that can only be conceived in the ignorance of the living.